centreon/centreon-archived/doc/en/index.rst

 ====================================

 .. warning::
-    **Centreon 19.10 is currently in beta version, do not install this version on your production enrivonnement!!!**
+    **Centreon 19.10 is currently in beta version, do not install this version on your production environment !!!**

 Centreon is open source software which enables you to supervise all the elements comprising your information system.